Remington740 / 740A / 742 / 7400

 After many years of pondering why these guns were plagued

 with this rust case phenomena and not the makes or models of others, the following answer

-finally came to me.
+finally came to me one night about 2AM.
 It was the dedicated, hunt in the cold/rain,

 deer/elk hunters that seemed to have the majority of the problems.